Ellen Kent Hughes: Early life

 Ellen Mary Kent Hughes was born on 29 August 1893 in Fitzroy, Melbourne.
 Hughes was the eldest of seven children of Wilfred Kent Hughes, a surgeon, and his wife Clementina Rankin, who had been a nurse in England.
-Hughes was the niece of Rev. Ernest Selwyn Hughes, Frederic Hughes and Eva Hughes.
+Hughes was the niece of Rev. Ernest Selwyn Hughes, Frederic Hughes and Eva Hughes and through her mother, first cousin of Philip Seaforth James.
 Two of her siblings, Wilfrid Kent Hughes and Gwendolen Kent Lloyd, would also achieve significance in the community.
 Hughes attended Ruyton Girls' School, Kew.
 She left school in 1912 while her mother was in a hospital for tuberculosis.
 Hughes enrolled at the University of Melbourne in 1913 residing at Trinity College Hostel.
 She would complete her M.B.B.S. degree in 1917.
 Hughes married Paul René Loubet of France and a medical-assistant at the Children's Hospital, Melbourne in July 1917.
 Loubet died three months after they married.
 Hughes was pregnant with their child.